Community Detection with a Subsampled Semidefinite Program: Introduction

 \section{Introduction}

 Clustering problems are ubiquitous in data science.
-The main goal is to find a partition of the data into clusters based on similarity measures.
+The main goal is to find a partition of the data into clusters in such form that the members in the same cluster are more similar than the members in different clusters.
+At the same time it is necessary to balance the clusters sizes to avoid the trivial solution of one cluster per member.

 A large body of work has focused on the stochastic block model, a random network model with a planted cluster structure, we refer the reader to~\cite{abbe2017survey} for a survey on recent developments.
 We will focus on case of two balanced communities.
 Let $n$ be an even natural number and $G \sim \mathcal{G}(n;p,q)$ be a random graph on $n$ nodes drawn as follows: Randomly partition the set of $n$ vertices $V$ in two equally sized communities $V = S_1 \cup S_2$.
 For every pair of vertices, an edge is placed with probability $p$ if they belong to the same community $S_i$ and with probability $q<p$ otherwise, all independent.
 The goal is to exactly recover the partition $\{S_1,S_2\}$ from the graph alone.
 Let the matrix $A \in \mathbb{R}^{n\times n}$ denote the adjacency matrix of the graph $G$.
-Considering a label vector $x\in\{\pm1\}^n$ representing community membership of notes.
+Considering a label vector $x\in\{\pm1\}^n$ representing community membership of notes\footnote{Note that there is a natural ambiguity in the labelling of each of the communities, thus the goal is best formulated in terms of recovering the partition; this corresponds of an ambiguity of global sign flip in $x$.}.
 The maximum likelihood estimator for the node labels $x$ is given by the program below~\cite{abbe2017survey},

 Here $\mathbf{1}$ denotes all-ones vector.
 Since it is well known that the problem (\ref{intractable_ML}) is NP-Hard \cite{garey1979computers}, we consider the standard semidefinite relaxation~\cite{goemans1995improved}.